jcollingj/caret/README.md

 Good vibes only.
 Strongly enforced.

 > [!note]
 > Please note that this discord is also for my paid product, Caret.
-See note at the bottom.

 ## Docs